rlite/rlite/README.md

 indicates a new TCP connection has arrived and can be accepted with accept().
 When the I/O session ends, the server closes the client socket with close().
 Similar server-side operations can be performed with the RINA API.
-A RINA control device to receive incoming flow request is open with rina open, similarly to the socket() call.
+A RINA control device to receive incoming flow request is open with `rina_open`, similarly to the socket() call.
 This function returns a file descriptor that can be used to register names and accept requests.
-The rina register function is called to register an application name, possibly specifying a DIF name; the control file descriptor is passed as a first parameter, so that the file descriptor can be used to accept requests for the registered name.
-The rina register operations corresponds therefore to the combined effect of bind and listen for sockets.
-It is possible to call rina register multiple times to register multiple names.
+The `rina_register` function is called to register an application name, possibly specifying a DIF name; the control file descriptor is passed as a first parameter, so that the file descriptor can be used to accept requests for the registered name.
+The `rina_register` operations corresponds therefore to the combined effect of bind and listen for sockets.
+It is possible to call `rina_register` multiple times to register multiple names.
-At this point the server can start accepting incoming flow allocation requests by calling rina flow accept on the control file descriptor (passed as first argument).
-When the RINA F NOWAIT flag is not specified, this operation has the same meaning of the socket accept call.
+At this point the server can start accepting incoming flow allocation requests by calling `rina_flow_accept` on the control file descriptor (passed as first argument).
+When the `RINA_F_NOWAIT` flag is not specified, this operation has the same meaning of the socket accept call.
 In detail:
  * The function blocks until a flow allocation request comes, and the request is implicitely accepted.